Scabies is very common and anyone can get it. It should be treated quickly to stop it spreading.

 You'll need to repeat the treatment 1 week later.

-Everyone in the household needs to be treated at the same time – even if they don't have symptoms.
+Everyone in the household needs to be treated at the same time, even if they do not have symptoms.

-Anyone you’ve had sexual contact with in the past 8 weeks should also be treated.
+Anyone you have had sexual contact with in the past 8 weeks should also be treated.

 - wash all bedding and clothing in the house at 50C or higher on the first day of treatment

-- put clothing that can't be washed in a sealed bag for 3 days until the mites die
+- put clothing that cannot be washed in a sealed bag for 3 days until the mites die

 - stop babies and children sucking treatment from their hands by putting socks or mittens on them

-- do not have sex or close physical contact until you've completed the full course of treatment
+- do not have sex or close physical contact until you have completed the full course of treatment

 - do not share bedding, clothing or towels with someone with scabies

 How long it takes to get rid of scabies